Skip to content

 Photo ID Confirms identity Ask what is accepted if your ID is expired.

-Proof of Georgia address Shows county or service area Clinics may serve only certain counties.
+Georgia address Shows county or service area Clinics may serve only certain counties.

 Income proof Used for Medicaid or sliding fees Pay stubs, letters, benefits, or self-employment records may help.